 When I would provide a breakdown of the Navy football games on our class Facebook page, I would often end with the phrase, “What do you guys think?”
 I want to have a similar approach here.
 If there is a particular Navy sport you want to hear more about, just let me know.
 I will be happy to look into it.
 Just hit me up with an email.
 Since this is basically the launch phase of the blog, it will be a work in progress.
 With time, you will see the other pages being built out.

-So I want you guys to think of the Navy Sports Nation blog as your virtual sports bar.
+That does it for our ultimate guide.
+Now you know what to expect.
+I want you guys to think of the Navy Sports Nation blog as your virtual sports bar.
 Drop by any time to share your perspective and participate in our polls.
 And if you like what you read, please share this blog with as many Navy sports fans as you can.
 That goes for any grads, parents of grads, parents of current midshipmen, or anyone else you know who follows the Mids.
 This is definitely a niche audience, but it doesn’t have to be a small one.
 Let’s see how big a following we can build.

 Before I go, I wanted to give a nod to a great group of classmates whom I commonly refer to as “the usual suspects.”
 They are the members of Naval Academy Class of ’84 who have been part of our Navy Football discussion for the past seven years on our class Facebook page.
 They were the ones who encouraged me to reach beyond that platform to expand our audience, so here we are.
 And it was their support that helped me make the decision to go forward with this project.
 Thanks everyone!